aleph2c/miros/doc/introduction.rst

 picture-to-code compiler here**.
 This means you can use whatever picture drawing technology you want.
 I use `UMLet`_, but if you find something better, email me about it.

-Python has advanced significantly since the 90s.
-UML cannot capture all of the expressive power of the language, but it doesn't have to; if you don't know how to draw your intention (super, list comprehensions, generators, properties, etc.), you can just write the code onto your diagram.

 .. _introduction-what-this-documentation-will-provide: